Brief Introduction about China National Silk Museum

 In-depth Knowledge about Chinese Silk History

-• The Period of Warring States, Qin and Han Dynasty – Classical Silk Manufacture in China.
-During these seven centuries, unprecedented advances took place in sericulture technology and scale, and the importance of silk in Chinese grew significantly.
-The breeding of silkworms, cultivation of mulberry trees and invention of looms in which foot operated treadles controlled the warp to allow the insertion of weft threads, as well as pattering looms in which “pre-programmed” patterns could be reproduced coalesced in the classical system of Chinese silk production.
+• The Period of Warring States, Qin and Han Dynasty - Classical Silk Manufacture in China.
+During these seven centuries, unprecedented advances took place in sericulture technology and scale, and the importance of silk in China grew significantly.
+The breeding of silkworms, cultivation of mulberry trees and invention of looms in which foot-operated treadles controlled the warp to allow the insertion of weft threads, as well as patterning looms in which “pre-programmed” patterns could be reproduced, coalesced in the classical system of Chinese silk production.

 • The Period of Sui, Tang and the Five Dynasties - Diverse and Inclusive.
 It has played a key role in the development of Chinese silk.
-The government set up specialized institution to manage the quality, standard and style of silk.
-The silk trade became flourishing through the Land Silk Road and the Maritime Silk Road and also silk breeding, reeling, weaving skills spread far and wild.
+The government set up a specialized institution to manage the quality, standard and style of silk.
+The silk trade flourished through the Land Silk Road and the Maritime Silk Road and also silk breeding, reeling, weaving skills spread far and wide.

-• The Period of Song, Yuan, Liao and Jin Dynasty - Difference between the North and South.
-For the chaos in the late Song, the silk industry suffered a serious defeat in the north, while it development quickly in the south.
-The silk production center transformed to Southeast coastal area.
+• The Period of Song, Yuan, Liao and Jin Dynasties - Difference between the North and South.
+For the chaos in the late Song, the silk industry suffered a serious defeat in the north, while it developed quickly in the south.
+The silk production center was transformed to the Southeast coastal area.

 China National Silk Museum Silk Blouse in Taffeta with Tie Dye Pattern (L72cm, W192cm, Northern Dynasties.
 386-581 A.D)